islandproblem/islandproblem/essay.md

 Likewise, AIs do not have malicious intent.
 They are just solving a problem *no matter how*.

-To use a term from machine learning, AI systems tend to use **reward hacking** to solve problems.
+To use a term from machine learning, AI systems tend to use :note{text="reward hacking" note="This is the tendency for AI systems to accomplish goals by using unexpected methods.
+The name comes from how AI systems trained are trained on <b>reward functions</b> — where they are rewarded when they get an answer correct, and this positive feedback makes them respond that way again, in similar situations. <br><br> However, this doesn't always catch weird ways of getting the answer correct.
+For example, an AI might figure out how to just <a href='https://openai.com/index/faulty-reward-functions/'>spin around in circles</a> to get a high score in a computer game."} to solve problems.
 They find unexpected tricks that make the numbers go up.

 This reward hacking is the default behavior of AIs because, outside of our small "island" of *expected* options, there is a vast "ocean" of *unexpected* options that can achieve the same outputs.
 More weird options, more weird solutions.